Faculty, Environment & Sustainability, William & Mary

 Certified Ecotherapy Guide

-Ibes's work has been published in respected interdisciplinary, peer-reviewed journals including Landscape & Urban Planning, Ecopsychology, American College Health, Cities & the Environment, and Frontiers in Psychology.
-She has received funding for her work from the National Science Foundation (NSF), US Dept of Agriculture (USDA), Center for Energy & the Environment, the Taylor Reveley Interdisciplinary Faculty Fellowship, the W&M Committee on Sustainability, and more.
-Ibes teaches courses at the University including The Science & Experience of Ecotherapy, Science Communication (senior capstone), and Introduction to Geographic Information Systems (GIS), and Mapping for Community Nature Rx.
+Ibes’s research has been published in leading journals such as Environmental Psychology, Landscape & Urban Planning, Ecopsychology, American College Health, and Frontiers in Psychology.
+Her work has been supported by the National Science Foundation (NSF), U.S. Department of Agriculture (USDA), the Center for Energy & the Environment, the REI Cooperative Action Fund, and multiple university grants.
+She has also developed custom, innovative courses at William & Mary, including The Science & Experience of Ecotherapy, Science Communication, Campus Natuer Rx, Mapping for Community Nature Rx, and Ecotherapy & The Good Life.

 2013 Ph.D.
 Urban Human-Environment Geography, Geographical Sciences & Urban Planning, Arizona State University